nepenth/knowledge-base/README.md

 ### Software Engineering <a name="software-engineering"></a>
-The Software Engineering category provides guidance on designing, developing, and maintaining high-quality software systems, covering essential topics such as best practices, code quality, and security.
-This category includes 17 articles across six subcategories, offering practical advice and techniques for improving software development and deployment.
+The Software Engineering category provides guidance on designing, developing, and maintaining high-quality software systems, covering topics such as best practices, code quality, and security.
+This category includes 17 articles across six subcategories, offering expert advice on debugging, performance optimization, testing, and more to help developers improve their craft.
 *Subcategories: Best Practices, Code Quality, Debugging, Performance Optimization, Security, Testing* *Items: 17*